deshan-nawanjana/local-notifications/README.md

 })
 ```

 See the following resolved `data.items` output that each item contains `isRead` status.
+And `data.count` is the total number of unread notifications.

 ```JSON
 [